exercism/v3/languages/csharp/exercises/concept/properties/.meta/design.md

 ## Prequisites

-* Value types such as int and float
+- `numbers-basic`: value types such as int and float
 * Definition of classes
 * structs
 * Multiple classes per file